Super ripe bananas and dark brown sugar help to bake up a sweet and MOIST easy banana streusel bread loaf EVERY TIME, no dairy sour cream required!

 I go out of my way to gather recipes for breads that yield two loaves.
 I nibble on one straight out of the oven and freeze the other.

 This way, I always have something made with love to pull out on short notice when company drops in.
 I also am sure to freeze a loaf for a batch of banana pecan bread pudding.

 I enjoy any quick bread with softened unsalted sweet cream butter.
 That and a cup of hot tea or coffee.
 Just leave me be alone with my thoughts or a crossword and I am as happy as a clam.

-I have also enjoyed sweet quick breads like this easy Pecan Streusel Banana Bread recipe with a compatible compound butters such as cinnamon-maple or strawberry butter.
-Nothing too strong-tasting to over power the banana though.
+I have also enjoyed sweet quick breads like this easy Pecan Streusel Banana Bread recipe with a compatible compound butter such as cinnamon-maple or strawberry butter.
+Nothing too strong-tasting to overpower the banana though.